W E K A

 Hard quota for the S3 bucket.
 You can only set it initially on an empty bucket.
 Calling this command on a bucket that already has a quota changes the quota limitation.

-Use this command to unset an existing bucket quota.
+Use this command to reset an existing bucket quota.

 If the bucket point to a directory shared with other protocols, changing the quota affects all protocols (changes the associated directory quota).